php/policies/feature-proposals.rst

    other changes that are not purely editorial.

--  **Editorial changes** to the RFC text include non-substantive changes, such as spelling, typos, changing section labels, bug fixes to existing code examples, small rewordings of descriptions, and so forth.
+-  **Editorial changes** to the RFC text include non-substantive changes, such as spelling, typos, changing section labels, small rewordings of descriptions, and so forth.

 If it is unclear what level a change belongs in, the authors SHOULD assume the higher one.